No Two Alike: Make Snowflake Ornaments and Jewelry with Wire, Metal, Gems, Even Scraps!

 Once I realized I could see individual flakes during certain types of snow, I was inspired to make snowflake ornaments.
 So for the past few years, I’ve been making sterling silver wire snowflakes with as much detail as my soldering skills and patience will allow!
 I’ve learned to use a small butane torch to solder these tiny wires, and this year I had a little epiphany about the supplies I use.

 Make Snowflake Ornaments

 For more than a decade now, I’ve kept a small bag of sterling silver findings I purchased years ago that I didn’t need.
 You know how it is when you’re starting out making silver jewelry; sometimes you buy things you think you’ll need but then never use.
 For example, 1″ long 22-gauge hard head pins.
-They’re too short for ear wires, and I don’t have much other use for them . . . though I have a bag of 100.
+They’re too short for ear wires, and I don’t have much use for them . . . but I have a bag of 100.
 I decided to put them to use as details when I make snowflake ornaments this year.

 While I was fishin’ around in that little bag of misfit findings, I also found 2″ long flower head pins in soft 20-gauge sterling that I rarely find use for, as well as odd little three-ring connectors.
 (I think they are intended to be parts of chandelier earrings.)
 In any case, they’re sterling and I’ve never used them.
 Now they’re going to get new life as I make snowflake ornaments.
 Here are a few I’m still working on this year, using just these three random findings and a few balls made from scraps, so far.